asantucci/language-model/README.md

 ## Why Build a Language Module with Exposed Internals?
 Building a training module with fully exposed internals offers a rare and valuable opportunity to deeply understand and optimize modern language model architectures.
+Instead of relying on opaque APIs, this project surfaces the key design choices, such as:

+  - attention layouts,
+  - positional embeddings (ROPE, NOPE),
+  - LoRA parameterizations, and
+  - cache management

-Instead of relying on opaque APIs, this project surfaces the key design choices—such as attention layouts, positional embeddings (ROPE, NOPE), LoRA parameterizations, and cache management—which govern the performance, efficiency, and scaling behavior of large models.
-By reimplementing these mechanisms from first principles while retaining modularity and flexibility, we make it easier to debug training dynamics, experiment with new methods (e.g., dynamic context extension, expert routing strategies), and adapt core components for emerging tasks.
+These govern the performance, efficiency, and scaling behavior of large models.
+By reimplementing these mechanisms from first principles while retaining modularity and flexibility, we make it easier to

+  - debug training dynamics,
+  - experiment with new methods (e.g., dynamic context extension, expert routing strategies), and
+  - adapt core components for emerging tasks.

 This level of control is crucial for both researchers seeking conceptual clarity and engineers aiming to push the boundaries of efficient, large-scale model training.

 ## Non-Goals of This Project
 ### Distributed Computation